antronerds/r2-tutorials/docs/Correlating_Genes.md

 1. Logon to the R2 homepage using your credentials and make sure the "Single Dataset" field is selected in field 1 of the R2 step-by-step guide
-2. Make sure the ‘Tumor Neuroblastoma public dataset’ is selected in field 2 (For additional information on these first two steps, consult tutorial : Working with datasets
+2. Make sure the â€˜Tumor Neuroblastoma public datasetâ€™ is selected in field 2 (For additional information on these first two steps, consult tutorial : Working with datasets
 3. In field 3 select 'Find Correlated genes with a single gene'